The nature of ASASSN-24fw's occultation: modelling the event as dimming by optically thick rings around a sub-stellar companion: Nature of The Occulter

-Typically, the parameters for computing a model in {\sc pyPplusS} are: planet radius (R\textsubscript{p}), the inner diameter of the ring (R\textsubscript{in}), the outer diameter of the ring (R\textsubscript{out}), the inclination angle of the ring from the orbital plane of the exoplanet ($i$), the azimuthal angle by which the ring is rotated about the z-axis ($\phi$), opacity ($\tau_{R}$), and the limb-darkening coefficients of the star.
+Typically, the parameters for computing a model in {\sc pyPplusS} are: planet radius ($R_{\rm p}$), the inner diameter of the ring ($R_{\rm in}$), the outer diameter of the ring ($R_{\rm out}$), the inclination angle of the ring from the orbital plane of the exoplanet ($i$), the azimuth angle by which the ring is rotated about the z-axis (or the exoplanet's spinning axis) ($\phi$), opacity ($\tau_{R}$), and the limb-darkening coefficients of the star.
+We also consider a uniform source and do not find any significant difference in the generated model.
 In addition, the code requires time dependent coordinates of the exoplanet's center $x_{p}$ and $y_{p}$.
 We modified our modelling approach by considering a point like exoplanet surrounded by a massive ring system with sharp edges which is comparable to or larger than the stellar size.
-We further simplify our model by considering $x_{p}$ = $v_{t}\times$($t-t_{0}$), and $y_{p}$ = dimensionless impact parameter $b$ ($\sim$ 0).
+We further simplify our model by considering $x_{p}$ = $v_{t}\times$($t-t_{0}$), and $y_{p}$ = impact parameter $b\times R_{\star}$ (or b $\sim$ 0).
 Here $v(t)$ is the transverse velocity of the system which is assumed constant throughout the event, and $t_{0}$ is the time of the closest approach.
 Our simplification is made in a way that the exoplanet is traversing the star in an edge-on orbit and across its diameter.
 Thus our model parameters are: $R_{in}$, $R_{out}$, $i$, $\phi$, $\tau_{R}$, $v_{t}$ and $t_{0}$.